Our Impact

 CEO of Brothers In Arms Men’s Support Circle

 Driven by his own struggles with mental health, Michael is deeply passionate about promoting mental wellness and resilience.
-Through Brothers In Arms Men’s Support Circle his team has already served over 100 men and youth ages 13 – 60 across the Merrimack Valley and hosted two retreats.
+Through Brothers In Arms Men’s Support Circle his team has already served over 180 men and youth ages 7 – 80 years old across the Merrimack Valley and hosted two retreats.
 Michael believes in the power of self-belief and faith to overcome obstacles, exemplifying this through his commitment to personal growth and improvement.
 He spends his days working out, reading, studying, and journaling, striving to be 1% better every day.
 Michael’s mantra, “If you don’t believe in yourself, how do you expect others to?” reflects his unwavering determination to make a positive impact and inspire others to achieve their fullest potential.

 Website: www.biacircle.com